🌕

 Every parent wants to know their children are safe.
 And virtually every major Christian teacher in the last 150 years has said the same thing: yes, all children who die go to heaven.
 It's one of the most comforting teachings in modern Christianity.
-But is it what Scripture says?
-And is it what Christianity has always taught?
-The answer to both questions is more complex — and more important — than most people realize.
-Because it directly affects how we understand the resurrection, the rapture, and even the physical land promise to Abraham.
+It feels compassionate.
+It feels righteous.
+It feels like what a loving God would do.

 I. What the Modern Teachers Say